Saxon feud: 1514

 Count John V of Oldenburg saw this as an opportunity to provide the county of Oldenburg with access to the North Sea.
 In 1514, he attacked the Frisians in the Butjadingen area, and finally defeated them in the Battle of Langwarden.
 Simultaneously, Duke Henry I of Brunswick-Wolfenbüttel invaded East Frisia with an army of 20,000 men.
 He besieged Fortress Leerort, which was only defended by a few peasants and soldiers.
 However, Henry I was killed on 23 June 1514 by a targeted gunshot.
 His troops were then without a leader and they withdrew from East Frisia.

 John V, in cooperation with Hero Oomkens von Esens, captured the castle at Großsander.
 Hero moved on and destroyed all three castles in Dornum; Stickhausen Castle was thus lost.
 Edzard retreated, setting Meerhusen Abbey on fire to cover his retreat.
 The city of Aurich was besieged and destroyed by the fighting and pillaging troops.

 On another front, the Commandery at Dünebroek was plundered by soldiers of the Black Guard.
 They went on to destroy Burmönken, Marienhafe, Leerhafe, and Rispel; Friedeburg surrendered.
 The castle at Altgödens was destroyed; Kniphausen Castle was captured.
 The Black Guard then attacked Oldersum.
-Their first attempt to capture the town, which was defended by Hicko of Oldersum and Baron Ulrich von Dornum failed on 14 June 1514.
+Their first attempt to capture the town, which was defended by Hicko of Oldersum and Ulrich of Dornum failed on 14 June 1514.
 A second attempt to capture the town failed on 16 August 1514.